3dct/open_iA-superbuild/README.md

 - The superbuild is intended for setting up a build environment.
 For development of open\_iA modules, it is recommended to switch to using the `open_iA/bin` subfolder of the superbuild binary folder as build / CMake base once the first superbuild has finished successfully.

 	- If CMake encounters an error, it probably will tell you that some library is missing which you still need to install.
+If that happens, please let us know [via the superbuild issue tracker](https://github.com/3dct/open_iA-superbuild/issues).

-- If you have more than 4 cores in your system, you will probably want to increase the number of parallel builds if you use the mmake system (is set to 4 above) To e.g. run a make build with 8 parallel threads, run
+- If you use the Unix Makefile generator and have more than 4 cores in your system, you will probably want to increase the number of parallel builds (it is set to 4 in step 4 above).
+To e.g. run a make build with 8 parallel threads, run
   `$ make -j 8`
+  It is recommended to choose here the number of processor cores available on your system (or twice that number if you processor supports Hyper-Threading).

 - If taking the first option under "CMake Configure+Generate", and you want to put the build environment for open\_iA somewhere else as where you checked out the superbuild, or if you want to keep the root folder of the superbuild clear (i.e. if you want to do a so-called out-of-source build),